-- Professor, Palliative and Support Services, Flinders University
+- Professor, Discipline of Palliative and Support Services, Flinders University

 Professor Currow is involved at a national level in translating policy into practice.
 He has contributed to important policy including provision of community based palliative medications through the Pharmaceutical Benefits Scheme (new section of the PBS from February 2004), the provision of palliative care and its interface in cancer with contributions to "Optimising Cancer Care in Australia" and the National Service Improvement Framework in Cancer and Cardiovascular Disease/Stroke.

 Professor Currow is jointly the Principal Investigator with Jennifer Tieman on a project to create an evidence-based web tool for palliative physicians around the world www.caresearch.com.au.
 Based in Australia, this tool significantly augments our ability to provide high quality care at the end of life.
 This tool received more than 40,000 visits per month and is pioneering new ways of harvesting web-based information.